Snapr/snapr-android/VS_PINK_README.md

 1. Before starting the SnaprKit module, call `getUserInfoFromServer` function which can be found in the `LoginUtils.java` file of the sample app, and which is described in section 9.1 below.

-2. Register the Snapr user with Snapr.
-To do this, take the `UserInfo` object returned from the call above and pass it to the SnaprKitFragment.setUserInfo() function which is described in section 9.2 below.
+2. Take the `UserInfo` object returned from the call above and pass it to the `SnaprKitFragment.setUserInfo()` function which is described in section 9.2 below.

 ## 7. Backend Server Configuration
 You can configure the app to communicate with either the Snapr development environment or the Snapr production environment.